augur/NonEquiprobable-Random-Distribution/README.md

 # NonEquiprobable-Random-Distribution

 ### distrib_generator
-  * takes number of probabilities to generate and optionally PRG seed (as command line arguments)
+  * takes number of outcomes of random event to generate and optionally PRG seed (as command line arguments)
-  * returns nonequiprobable distribution of probabilities, (as space-separated array of floating point values, to STDOUT)
+  * returns nonequiprobable distribution of outcome probabilities, (as space-separated array of floating point values, to STDOUT)
   * currently implemented as gaussian distribution
   * sum of probabilities is obviously equal to 1
   * sample usage: